Jahn16/pspm/docs/templates.md

 # Working with Templates

 > [!NOTE]
 > Sorry, the following bit is not that simple.
-In fact, `pspm` bundles with the most powerfull template management tool of all package managers.
+In fact, `pspm` bundles with the most powerful template management tool of all package managers.

 `PSPM` supports initializing a project from a [copier template](https://github.com/copier-org/copier).
 By default, the command [`project init`](commands/project/init.md) will use [this template](https://github.com/Jahn16/pspm-template), but you can pass your own in the following way: